-Marriage seems wonderfully endearing to the single man or woman who has by no means married, and maybe to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a hard perform at occasions.
+Marriage seems wonderfully endearing to the single person who has in no way married, and possibly to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is really a challenging perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is both a very good and a negative issue.
+We carry so a lot of ourselves into our marriages – which is both a very good and a bad issue.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote also considerably income, not seek out to control us, that they will want to commit time with us.
-We also deliver in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We carry in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest as well considerably cash, not look for to handle us, that they will want to invest time with us.
+We also bring in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 Relationship Problems Emotional Abuse